 We can also describe quantum field theories using homotopy algebras~\cite{Hohm:2017pnh, Jurco:2018sby, Nutzi:2018vkl, Arvanitakis:2019ald, Macrelli:2019afx, Jurco:2019yfd, Saemann:2020oyz}.
 For scalar field theories the description in terms of homotopy algebras is rather trivial, which reflects the fact that there are no gauge symmetries in scalar field theories.
 However, the relation between the action and on-shell scattering amplitudes is universal, and the description of on-shell scattering amplitudes in terms of homotopy algebras is nontrivial for scalar field theories and provides new perspectives.

-In quantum field theory we also consider correlation functions.
+In quantum field theory, we also consider correlation functions.
 Since there does not seem to be any immediate relation between correlation functions and projections in homotopy algebras, we may have an impression that homotopy algebras will not be useful in describing correlation functions.
 On the other hand, the description of on-shell scattering amplitudes in terms of homotopy algebras is based on the fact that Feynman diagrams are algebraically generated in this approach~\cite{Kajiura:2003ax, Doubek:2017naz, Masuda:2020tfa}, and we expect that there is a way to generate Feynman diagrams for correlation functions using homotopy algebras as well.
-Furthermore, in the framework of the Batalin-Vilkovisky formalism~\cite{Batalin:1981jr, Batalin:1983ggl, Schwarz:1992nx} correlation functions have been discussed~\cite{Gwilliam:2012jg, Chiaffrino:2021pob}, and we again expect that there is a way to describe correlation functions in the framework of homotopy algebras which can be thought of as being dual to the Batalin-Vilkovisky formalism.
+Furthermore, the Batalin-Vilkovisky formalism~\cite{Batalin:1981jr, Batalin:1983ggl, Schwarz:1992nx} can be thought of as being dual to the homotopy algebra, and correlation functions have been discussed in the framework of the Batalin-Vilkovisky formalism~\cite{Gwilliam:2012jg, Chiaffrino:2021pob}.
+Therefore, we again expect that there is a way to describe correlation functions using homotopy algebras.
 In this paper we demonstrate that it is indeed the case that we can describe correlation functions in terms of homotopy algebras, and we present highly explicit expressions for correlation functions of scalar field theories in perturbation theory using quantum $A_\infty$ algebras.

 The rest of the paper is organized as follows.
 In section~\ref{section-2} we explain the description of scalar field theories in terms of quantum $A_\infty$ algebras and we present our formula for correlation functions.
 In section~\ref{section-3} we calculate correlation functions of the free theory and confirm that our formula reproduces Wick's theorem.
 In section~\ref{section-4} we consider $\varphi^3$ theory and we calculate correlation functions in perturbation theory explicitly.
 We then show that the Schwinger-Dyson equations are satisfied as an immediate consequence of the form of the expressions based on quantum $A_\infty$ algebras in section~\ref{section-5}.
 In section~\ref{section-6} we consider scalar field theories in Minkowski space.
 Section~\ref{section-7} is devoted to conclusions and discussion.